 The call of the hills

 That’s how I got the idea to train and attempt a big mountain tour in the summer.
 I want to experience myself in the high Alps again, test my limits and find out what is possible for me with AS.
 In the next blogs I will tell the story of this project.
 It’s an exciting prospect for me, although it’s strange to feel that whether I reach those summits is no longer the most important thing.
 “Der Weg ist das Ziel” as they say here.
 The journey is the destination.
-Is that something that Ankylosing Spondylitis has taught me?
+Is that something that Spondyloarthritis has taught me?